Rio Conchos (film): Plot

-An ex-Confederate States Army officer (Richard Boone) named Jim Lassiter, who has been out for revenge against Apache Indians who massacred his family, recovers a stolen U.S. Army repeating rifle from some Apaches he has killed.
-As the Apaches have proven formidable with lesser weaponry, there is cause for concern should they become equipped with such superior firepower.
+An ex-Confederate States Army officer (Richard Boone) named Jim Lassiter, who has been avenging himself on Apache Indians for their massacring of his family, recovers a stolen new-type U.S. Army repeating rifle from some Apaches he has killed.

-The U.S. Army arrests him, then offers Lassiter his freedom if he leads a small, clandestine scouting unit into Mexico consisting of an Army captain (Stuart Whitman), a Buffalo Soldier sergeant (Jim Brown), a knife-wielding Mexican prisoner (Tony Franciosa), and later an Apache woman warrior (Wende Wagner).
+The U.S. Army arrests Lassiter for possession of the stolen gun.
+The army is concerned should the Apaches become equipped with the new superior firepower rifles, so offers Lassiter his freedom if he will lead a small scouting unit into Mexico to discover what became of the other stolen rifles, and if necessary destroy them.
+The unit consists of army captain Haven (Stuart Whitman), the Buffalo Soldier sergeant Franklyn (Jim Brown), a knife-wielding Mexican prisoner Rodriguez (Tony Franciosa) who Lassiter has befriended, and later an Apache woman warrior, Sally (Wende Wagner).
+They take with them 50 barrels of gunpowder, for use as required.

-After blasting their way through bandits and Apaches, they discover Colonel Pardee, another former rebel soldier (Edmond O'Brien), has set up a new Confederate headquarters, and is selling guns to the Apaches, including the ones who slaughtered Lassiter's family.
+After battling their way through bandits and Apaches, they discover Colonel Pardee, an embittered former high-ranking Confederate army officer (Edmond O'Brien) who has set up a stronghold camp and wants to revive the war against the Union Army.
+Pardee's plan is to sell arms and ammunition to the Apaches and have them do the fighting.
+He has sold guns to those Apaches who slaughtered Lassiter's family.